mjhea0/thinkful-angular/readme.md

   </body>
 </html>
 ```
 See this [link](https://github.com/mjhea0/thinkful-html#html) if you'd like to know more info about this structure.
+Notice how I included Angular in the page - `<script src="http://cdnjs.cloudflare.com/ajax/libs/angular.js/1.2.10/angular.min.js"></script>`.
+You must do this before the closing `<body>` tag.

 Next, we'll dive right into Angular, first let's define a *scope* for our project: